d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 True or False: The more unusual observation will be the observation with the largest Z-score.

-Approximately what percent of a Normal distribution is in the interval
+Approximately what percent of a normal distribution is in the interval

 \rgi (mean – standard deviation, mean + standard deviation):
 \rgs